getdocsy/docs/docs/getting-started/overview.md

 # Docsy

-Docsy is an AI documentation agent.
-Docsy helps developers and product people keep user documentation in sync with their product.
-As of today, Docsy supports [Slack](/workflow/slack) and [GitHub](/workflow/github-app).
+Docsy is a Slack bot that translates Slack threads into pull requests against documentation repositories.
+To get started, setup [GitHub](/getting-started/github) and [Slack](/getting-started/slack).

 ## See Docsy in Action